Student Works

 T-shirt design to capture anger, distrust and future hope by a student in alternative education in Flint, MI, as he desired the release of his older brother from incarceration.

 Art in this section was created by students in K-12, public art projects, community art projects, and college from about 2000 to 2024.
+There are illustrations of assessment, work in progress and final works by a variety of learners.

 After watching a live feed in NYC with rehabilitating birds of prey elementary students drew what they saw.